 "In the US, hepatitis treatments would be considered a niche market but that doesn't mean to say there aren't a lot of people in the world who wouldn't welcome new drugs," he said.

-FILLING THE GAPSGNI itself, which was scheduled to make its trading debut on the Tokyo Stock Exchange on August 31, has always focused on treating Asian conditions with a view to filling gaps in the market that traditionally Western-oriented Big Pharma does not.
+GNI itself, which was scheduled to make its trading debut on the Tokyo Stock Exchange on August 31, has always focused on treating Asian conditions with a view to filling gaps in the market that traditionally Western-oriented Big Pharma does not.
 Using processes that allow it to reverse engineer cells and develop treatments based on how specific genes interact, GNI currently has drugs for lung inflammation and liver damage in clinical and preclinical development.

 "In the past, Western pharma companies have not really cared about the Asia market but this is changing," Savoie said.